 The variations

 The HSCA's two-shooter conclusion rested primarily on acoustic analysis of a Dallas Police dictabelt recording from a patrol-car microphone reportedly stuck open during the motorcade.
-Acoustic specialists Mark Weiss and Ernest Aschkenasy, retained by the HSCA, concluded the recording captured four gunshots, with at least one fired from the grassy knoll.
-In 1982, a National Academy of Sciences panel disputed the acoustic analysis.
-In 2001, additional analysis re-argued the Weiss-Aschkenasy findings.
-The HSCA's official conclusion has not been withdrawn, and the dispute remains technically unresolved.
+Acoustic specialists Mark Weiss and Ernest Aschkenasy, retained by the HSCA, conducted field tests in Dealey Plaza itself — firing rifles from the Depository and the knoll while recording from motorcycle positions — and concluded the recording captured four gunshots, with at least one fired from the grassy knoll, with 95% confidence.
+In 1982, a National Academy of Sciences panel (the "Ramsey Panel") disputed the acoustic analysis, arguing that the sounds in question occurred on the recording approximately one minute after the assassination.
+In 2001 and subsequently, independent acoustic researchers including Donald Thomas re-argued the Weiss-Aschkenasy findings.
+The HSCA's formal conclusion has not been withdrawn by the US Congress.
+The dispute is technically unresolved.
+Independent eyewitnesses whose testimony was recorded within hours of the shooting include Lee Bowers (railroad-tower employee, who saw suspicious activity behind the knoll fence and died in a 1966 single-vehicle crash), Ed Hoffman (a deaf witness whose account of a man behind the fence was consistently dismissed by investigators), and Gordon Arnold (who reported being behind the fence himself and being driven off by men with badges).

 - Jim Garrison (1921-1992) — New Orleans District Attorney; prosecuted the only criminal case related to the assassination (Clay Shaw, acquitted 1969); his book On the Trail of the Assassins (1988) was the primary source for Oliver Stone's JFK.

-- Mark Lane — attorney and author of Rush to Judgment (1966), the first book-length critique of the Warren Commission.
+- Mark Lane (1927-2016) — attorney and author of Rush to Judgment (1966), the first book-length critique of the Warren Commission; represented the estate of Lee Harvey Oswald in Warren Commission proceedings.

-- Josiah Thompson — philosopher and author of Six Seconds in Dallas (1967), a detailed Zapruder-frame analysis.
+- Josiah Thompson — philosopher and former Haverford College professor; author of Six Seconds in Dallas (1967), the foundational Zapruder-frame trajectory analysis, and Last Second in Dallas (2021).

-- David Lifton — author of Best Evidence (1980), focused on autopsy inconsistencies.
+- David Lifton (1939-2022) — author of Best Evidence: Disguise and Deception in the Assassination of John F. Kennedy (1980), focused on autopsy inconsistencies between Parkland and Bethesda.

 - Gerald Posner — author of Case Closed (1993), the most widely read modern defense of the lone-gunman finding.